mzgajner/smena/README.md

-# smena
+# Smena

-Simple software to track punching in
+Simple software to track punching in.
+To start, run `docker-compose up`.